clairedavid/ml_in_hep/_sources/week1/class_algs_biasV.md

 We predict background and the event is background.

 __False positives__
-We predict signal but the event is background: our signal will have background contamination.
+We predict signal but the event is background: our signal samples will have background contamination.

 __False negatives__
 We predict background but the event is signal: we have signal contamination in the background but most importantly: we missed a rare signal event!